Innovation in Behavioral Health (IBH) Model

 Model Design

-• Care Integration: Behavioral health practice participants will screen, assess, refer, and treat patients, as needed, for the services they require.
+• Care Integration: Behavioral health Practice Participants will screen, assess, refer, and treat patients, as needed, for the services they require.

 • Care Management: An interprofessional care team, led by the behavioral health practice participant, will identify, and as appropriate address, the multi-faceted needs of patients and provide ongoing care management.

-States, including U.S. territories and the District of Columbia, have the option to apply as a whole state, or a specified sub-state region.
-If selected, a participating state is required to select practice participants – community-based behavioral health organizations or settings that, at the time of application, meet all the following criteria:
+State Medicaid agencies (SMAs) from all U.S. states, territories, and the District of Columbia were eligible to apply to participate in the IBH Model.
+If selected, a participating state is required to select Practice Participants that are specialty behavioral health practices that, at the time of application, meet all the following criteria:

-• Meet all state-specific Medicaid provider enrollment requirements
+• Meet all state-specific Medicaid provider enrollment requirements;

-• Are eligible for Medicaid reimbursement
+• Are eligible for Medicaid reimbursement;

-• Serve adult Medicaid beneficiaries (age 18 or older) with moderate to severe behavioral health conditions
+• Serve at the outpatient level of care, at least 25 people enrolled in Medicaid on average per month (age 18 or older) with moderate to severe behavioral health conditions; and

-• Provide mental health and/or substance use disorder services at the outpatient level of care
+• Provide mental health and/or substance use disorder services at the outpatient level of care.

 Health Equity Strategy